 NASA Earth Observatory image by Robert Simmon, using Landsat 5 data from the U.S. Geological Survey Global Visualization Viewer.
 Caption by Michael Carlowicz, with interpretation help from Suzanne O'Connell, Wesleyan University, and Andrew Fisk, Connecticut River Watershed Council.

-Nearly a week after Hurricane Irene drenched New England with rainfall in late August 2011, the Connecticut River was spewing large amounts of muddy sediment into Long Island Sound.
+Nearly a week after Hurricane Irene drenched New England, the river was spewing large amounts of muddy sediment into Long Island Sound.